Kyle-Law/private-events/README.md

 In this project, I built a site similar to a private Eventbrite which allows users to create events and then manage user signups.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
-I modelled many-to-many relationships and also conscious about foreign keys and class names.
+I modeled many-to-many relationships and also conscious of foreign keys and class names.
 Scopes are utilized to show upcoming/past events.

 ## Live Link
 Click [here](https://kyle-private-events.herokuapp.com/) for the live link :)